Act now to support and protect honey bees and native pollinators

 Select a link below, add your comments to a letter, or show your support of legislation.
 Together we make a difference.

-Take Action before March 6th for Honey Labels
+This action is closed.
+Thank you for taking action.—Take Action before March 6th for Honey Labels

 The Pollinator Stewardship Council joins with the American Honey Producers Association concerning new honey nutrition label language.
 No matter the number of hives you manage, whether you sell your honey at farmer’s markets, share it with family and friends, or you are NOT even a beekeeper: we all need honey bees!
 The Pollinator Stewardship Council is asking you to take action today!